siva7170/Image-Manipulation-Library/README.md

 ### ImageQuality

 We may also set image quality.
-Based on this image quality value, final image output will be generated
+Based on this image quality value, final image output will be generated.
+Please pass between 0 to 100 for JPEG; Pass 0 to 9 for PNG

 Note: There is no quality option provided for GIF image output.